Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/scene/open_mobile_scene_package/README.md

 ![](OpenMobileScenePackageSample.png)

 ## Use Case
-An .mspk file is an archive containing the data (specifically, basemaps and features) used to display an offline 3D scene.
+A .mspk file is an archive containing the data (specifically, basemaps and features) used to display an offline 3D scene.

 ## How it works
 1. Create a `String` pointing to the samples-data/mspk directory which hosts the .mspk data.